-Do You Need a Box Spring or Foundation?
+Do You Need a Box Spring or a Foundation?

-After carefully choosing between foam, latex, and innerspring, settling on a comfort level that matches your sleep style, quizzing friends about what they sleep on, and reading more reviews than you could ever count sheep, you’ve finally picked a mattress.
-And suddenly you’re faced with another decision—do you want a box spring to go with that?
+After carefully choosing between an innerspring, latex or memory foam mattress, settling on a mattress comfort level that matches your sleep style, quizzing friends about what they sleep on, and reading more reviews than you could ever count sheep, you've finally picked a mattress.
+And suddenly you're faced with another decision—do you want a box spring to go with that?

 “We get a lot of questions from consumers who are wondering whether the box spring is an essential component of the mattress 'system,' as salesmen say, or just a way to sell you more stuff, like rust-proofing for a new car," says Frank Apodaca, of review site thesleepjudge.com.
 The answer is a little of both.

 Historically, a box spring was a wood box filled with metal coils that added springy flexibility and cushioning to the thin, stiff mattresses of the day.
 But box springs haven't actually contained springs for about 20 years.
 And though amongst the public the name box spring has stuck, the proper term these days is “foundation."

 Foundations can have a fabric-covered or exposed wood frame, with a solid top or one made of wood slats.
 Although they do add a bit of flex to the bed, their main purpose is to support the mattress and raise your sleeping surface to a comfortable height (a standard box spring is around 9 inches thick).

-Alternatively, you can purchase a platform base or adjustable base, both of which support a mattress without need for a separate foundation.
+Alternatively, you can purchase a platform base or adjustable base, both of which support a mattress without need for a separate bed foundation.
 Some beds also work with a Euro-style slat system that provides adjustable, flexible suspension.

 (For a closer look at how an adjustable base works, check out The Definitive Guide to Adjustable Bases.)